NGL Founder – Carmella LaSpada

 The Pledge of Peace

-Carmella as Founder of No Greater Love initiated the first international tribute and dedicated a memorial to those who gave their lives during the Korean War
+Carmella and No Greater Love initiated the first international tribute and dedicated a memorial to those who gave their lives during the Korean War.

 National Moment of Remembrance